datyayu/risu-moe/README.md

 # risu-moe

-A shared music player using your own music build using a lot of cool tech :)
+A shared music player using your own music built using a lot of cool tech :)

 More info: SOME DAY... maybe.